tomdekan/amazing_photos/README.md

-- [x] Verify Replicate webhook in /api/start-training
+- [ ] Verify Replicate webhook in /api/start-training
-- [ ] Re-add generating images after finished training
-- [ ] Send email with generated images after finised training

 ## To run